JackHck/SBCL/README.md

   --train_rule 'CB' \
   --epochs 45
 </pre>
-NOTE:
-For the CIFAR-10 datasets, we should increase steps for updaing the clusters.

 ## ImageNet-LT dataset
 You should download [ImageNet-LT](http://image-net.org/download) dataset manually, and place them in your `data_root`.
 Long-tailed version will be created using train/val splits (.txt files) in corresponding subfolders under `moco/imagenet_lt`.
 You should change the `data_root` and `save_folder` in [`moco/sbcl.py`](.moco/sbcl.py) and [`moco/linear_classify.py`](.moco/linear_classif.py) accordingly for ImageNet-LT.